Q: What is covered by the fee?

 A: The Road Season is January thru August and the fee structure covers that time period.
 We have only 1 team member racing cyclocross at this time however if there is increased serious interest (5+ racers) we will consider extending the contract for Inspired Training and there would be additional fees.
 If there is no interest in cyclocross the Team will continue to organize rides throughout the Fall & Winter as weather allows.
 Please note that there will always be discounts for FRCC members at Inspired Training from August to December but no organized classes like we are having now.

 Q: Bike Camp – is the annual bike camp sponsored by Front Rangers Cycling Club

-A: No, there are 3 bike camps organized by Tri Velo Series that many of the Front Rangers attend but it is a separate organization.
+A: Front Rangers is developing camps for 2019 – stay tuned for details.
+In addition, there are 3 bike camps organized by Tri Velo Series that many of the Front Rangers attend but it is a separate organization.